gemloverock13/neuro-inclusion-audit/README.md

-# Neuro-Inclusion Workplace Audit Tool
+# Neurodivergent Employee Experience Audit

-A free, browser-based self-assessment tool that helps HR teams understand how neuro-inclusive their organisation is across six key areas.
+A free, browser-based audit tool that helps HR teams honestly assess the day-to-day lived experience of neurodivergent employees in their organisation — not just whether policies exist, but whether they actually work for real people.

 Built by [Brain in Hand](https://braininhand.co.uk).